James Gale# Senior

 Presumably written between 1850 (Alice's bday) and Irene in 1852 ?
 So (Elizabeth) Helen appears to have been in Brighton then .... and this would also imply that Henry had a practise at St Addy's Row, wherever that is.

-Elizabeth married Dr. Henry Charles# Bateman FRCS, LSA, son of Thomas# Bateman and Jane# Jordan, on 27 Dec 1845 in Christchurch, Argyll Square, London.
+Elizabeth married Dr. Henry Charles# Bateman FRCS, LSA, son of Thomas# Bateman and Jane# Jordan, on 27 Dec 1845 in New Christian Church, Argyll Square, London.
 (Dr. Henry Charles# Bateman FRCS, LSA was born on 30 Sep 1806 in Burton On Trent, christened on 26 Nov 1806 in Burton On Trent and died on 21 Nov 1880 in Islington, London.)

 Home | Table of Contents | Surnames | Name List